Tracing the game’s evolution from a life-consuming passion to an inclusive sport.

 Let’s visit the history and timeline of this exciting game.

 BulletBall was invented by Marc Griffin and his ex-wife Delores Griffin in the mid-1980s as a hobby.
 Since BulletBall was designed to be both comfortable and competitive, players may pick whether they want to sit or stand while participating.
 Like table tennis, the game’s objective is for you to return the ball to your opponent’s colored side of the table as quickly as possible.

-Friends and family were among the first to test it out during family gatherings.
+Marc’s friends and family were among the first to test out Bullet Ball during family gatherings.

 2006: Getting featured in American Inventor

 Griffin’s passion for the game led him to believe BulletBall was going to be an Olympic sport.
 In 2006, he was featured in the reality show American Inventor (not Shark Tank, like many people believe), in which he shared the struggles he experienced while developing and keeping the game.
-He quit his job, sold his car, house, and wife’s wedding ring to keep the bulletball afloat.
+He quit his job and sold his car, house, and wife’s wedding ring to keep the BulletBall afloat.
 The judges then squashed him, but his painful experience in the show went viral and he became known as the ‘BulletBall guy’.

 Griffin gained popularity as he became the subject of memes, and his video during the show was dubbed as “one of national television’s most cringe-worthy performances.”
 He achieved better luck when he marketed it as a sport that can be played, whether sitting or standing-allowing the game to be categorized as an inclusion sport.

 The National Center on Health, Physical Activity, and Disability (NCHPAD)’S official website, nchpad.org, officially published information about the BulletBall as an inclusion sport.
 This achievement has elevated the game’s status from a failed invention to a worthwhile game that can be played together by abled and differently-abled persons.